oracle-quickstart/oci-weblogic-migration/README.md

 What it does
 -------------

-**Pre-requisites for JFR Weblogic enabled domains :**
-Databases should be migrated to OCI or accessible from OCI Cloud Compartment.
-JDBC String must be known before runing Resource Manager `Apply` action

 * Based on the variables value selected, Resource Manager will provision a number of OCI Compute Instances with the required OCI networking.
 * User also has option to use pre-existing VCN.
 Network Security must be created along with the existing network.
 It should have internet gateway pre-configured.
+* WebLogic Domains with JDBC Datasource configured can to select between Autonomous Database, Base System and Manual Datasource connection string replacement to recreate the Datasource connection string in OCI.
+* **Pre-requisites for JFR Weblogic enabled domains :**
+  Databases should be migrated to OCI or accessible from OCI Cloud Compartment.
+JDBC String must be known before runing Resource Manager `Apply` action

 * **Inputs to Resource Manager:**
     *  User will provide the following as param to terraform: